 | Fixed weekly refresh cadence (regardless of substance) | +3 pp | Moderate | Weak | 1 of 3 |

-The data in Table 2 illustrates a recurring pattern: interventions that change what a page contains outperform interventions that change how often or how visibly it is updated, by a wide margin.
-Cost-effectiveness rankings shift somewhat when implementation cost is factored in — schema completeness and internal linking density rise considerably on a cost-adjusted basis — but the substantive ordering of retention lift is consistent across most reasonable cost-weighting schemes.
+The data in Table 2 shows a recurring pattern: interventions that change what a page contains beat interventions that change how often or how visibly it is updated, by a wide margin.
+Cost-effectiveness rankings shift somewhat once implementation cost is factored in (schema completeness and internal linking density rise considerably on a cost-adjusted basis), but the substantive ordering of retention lift holds across most reasonable cost-weighting schemes.

-It is worth registering that several of these findings sit alongside a broader governance gap.
-Deloitte’s 2024 enterprise AI survey reports that only 21% of enterprises have mature governance in place to manage agentic AI risks, and the corresponding figure for content-generation governance — though not directly measured — is plausibly lower still.
+It is worth noting that several of these findings sit alongside a broader governance gap.
+Deloitte’s 2024 enterprise AI survey reports that only 21% of enterprises have mature governance in place to manage agentic AI risks, and the figure for content-generation governance, though not directly measured, is plausibly lower still.
 Operators applying these interventions in environments without mature governance are effectively running uncontrolled experiments on their own corpora, which is fine for early movers but produces brittle results when staff turnover or platform changes interrupt the experimental discipline.

-The cumulative implication of the evidence reviewed here is that directory strategy cannot be treated as a publication problem with maintenance afterthoughts; it has to be treated as a portfolio management problem in which decay is the central planning variable.
-The operators best positioned to exploit citation surfaces over the next planning horizon are those whose corpora are smaller, denser, more editorially enriched, and more actively pruned than the programmatic norms of the previous decade would suggest.
-That is not an indictment of programmatic approaches — programmatic generation remains the only viable way to populate certain entity classes at coverage levels users expect — but it is a clear signal that the post-generation editorial workflow has moved from a quality nicety to a structural determinant of asset value.
+The cumulative implication is that directory strategy cannot be treated as a publication problem with maintenance as an afterthought; it has to be treated as a portfolio management problem in which decay is the central planning variable.
+The operators best placed to exploit citation surfaces over the next planning horizon are those whose corpora are smaller, denser, more editorially enriched, and more actively pruned than the programmatic norms of the previous decade would suggest.
+That is not an indictment of programmatic approaches; programmatic generation remains the only viable way to populate certain entity classes at the coverage levels users expect.
+But it is a clear signal that the post-generation editorial workflow has moved from a quality nicety to a structural determinant of asset value.

 What this looks like in practice depends on where an operator sits on the volume-quality curve.
 High-volume operators face the largest absolute decay exposure and the largest absolute remediation cost, but also the largest aggregate gain from corpus-level pruning and template diversification.
-Lower-volume operators have proportionally less to gain from pruning but proportionally more to gain from per-page enrichment, because their unit economics typically support deeper editorial investment per entry.
-The mid-market — operators producing tens of thousands of programmatic pages without corresponding editorial infrastructure — faces the most uncomfortable strategic position, because their decay curves resemble those of high-volume operators while their unit economics resemble those of lower-volume operators.
+Lower-volume operators have proportionally less to gain from pruning but more to gain from per-page enrichment, because their unit economics typically support deeper editorial investment per entry.
+The mid-market, operators producing tens of thousands of programmatic pages without matching editorial infrastructure, is in the most uncomfortable position, because their decay curves resemble those of high-volume operators while their unit economics resemble those of lower-volume operators.

-The policy environment in which proprietary research citation operates, while distinct from open-web directory dynamics, offers a useful structural analogy.
-The tiered citation eligibility regime articulated in Forrester’s content compliance policy and the full-text republishing requirement embedded in Harvard Business Review’s permissions framework both reflect a deliberate design choice: that citation rights should be coupled to the integrity of the underlying content rather than treated as a default consequence of publication.
-Directory operators have historically operated under the opposite assumption — that publication produces citation as a near-automatic byproduct — and the decay data suggest that assumption is no longer defensible for the LLM citation surface specifically.
-The closer directory operators move toward editorial regimes that resemble those governing premium research content, the closer their citation retention curves will resemble those of premium research content.
-The further they remain from such regimes, the more their corpora will behave like the thin-listing archetype with its 81% twelve-month decay.
+The policy environment around proprietary research citation, while distinct from open-web directory dynamics, offers a useful structural analogy.
+The tiered citation eligibility regime in Forrester’s content compliance policy and the full-text republishing requirement in Harvard Business Review’s permissions framework both reflect a deliberate design choice: citation rights coupled to the integrity of the underlying content rather than treated as a default consequence of publication.
+Directory operators have historically worked under the opposite assumption, that publication produces citation as a near-automatic byproduct, and the decay data say that assumption is no longer defensible for the LLM citation surface specifically.
+The closer directory operators move toward editorial regimes resembling those governing premium research content, the closer their citation retention curves will resemble those of premium research content.
+The further they stay from such regimes, the more their corpora will behave like the thin-listing archetype and its 81% twelve-month decay.

-One reflective note before turning to a forward view.
-In eight years working alongside directory operators on indexing and visibility problems, the most consistent pattern I have observed is that operators significantly underestimate the rate at which their corpora are silently losing visibility, and significantly overestimate the protective effect of inbound links and schema markup against that loss.
-The decay data discussed here are consistent with that pattern.
-The operators most likely to thrive are those who treat citation visibility as something to be continuously earned rather than something to be earned once and then defended.
+One reflective note before the forward view.
+In eight years working alongside directory operators on indexing and visibility problems, the most consistent pattern I have seen is that operators badly underestimate how fast their corpora are silently losing visibility, and badly overestimate the protective effect of inbound links and schema markup against that loss.
+The decay data here are consistent with that pattern.
+The operators most likely to thrive are those who treat citation visibility as something to earn continuously rather than something earned once and then defended.

-Looking forward, the measured prediction supported by the evidence is this: over the next twenty-four to thirty-six months, the median twelve-month citation decay rate for thin-listing directory pages will rise — not fall — from the current 81% baseline, plausibly toward 88–92%, while the equivalent figure for editorially enriched pages will hold roughly steady in the 30–40% range.
-The condition under which the prediction would hold is a continuation of the current trajectory in retrieval-augmented generation pipelines toward higher selectivity in citation, increasing penalisation of near-duplicate content within source domains, and continuing improvement in models’ ability to identify and downweight content that fails an LLM-replicability test.
-The prediction would be falsified by any of three developments: a meaningful structural shift in retrieval pipelines toward broader citation distribution as a deliberate diversity objective; the widespread adoption by major model operators of attribution frameworks that mandate citation of source pages regardless of distinctiveness; or empirical evidence within the next twelve months that thin-listing decay rates have stabilised or begun to fall in any of the three tracking models.
-Absent those developments, the trajectory described here is the one operators should plan against, and the strategic adjustments outlined above are the ones the data support.
+Looking ahead, the measured prediction the evidence supports is this: over the next twenty-four to thirty-six months, the median twelve-month citation decay rate for thin-listing directory pages will rise, not fall, from the current 81% baseline, plausibly toward 88 to 92%, while the equivalent figure for editorially enriched pages holds roughly steady in the 30 to 40% range.
+The prediction holds if the current trajectory in retrieval-augmented generation pipelines continues: higher selectivity in citation, more penalisation of near-duplicate content within source domains, and continuing improvement in models’ ability to identify and downweight content that fails an LLM-replicability test.
+It would be falsified by any of three developments: a meaningful structural shift in retrieval pipelines toward broader citation distribution as a deliberate diversity objective; widespread adoption by major model operators of attribution frameworks that mandate citation of source pages regardless of distinctiveness; or empirical evidence within the next twelve months that thin-listing decay rates have stabilised or begun to fall in any of the three tracking models.
+Absent those developments, this is the trajectory operators should plan against, and the strategic adjustments above are the ones the data support.